owainlewis/emacs-color-themes/README.md

 A collection of color themes for Emacs24 +

-All the themes are named after personal programming and tech heroes.
+The themes are named after important/influential programmers.

 Fixes, pull requests and feedback very welcome : )